- Gender and Relationships»

 I accepted that.
 However, I expected him to keep looking for something else, but what I saw was a man who wasn't even TRYING.
 A man who would rather watch movies for 2-4 hours/day rather than look for work.
 A person so unmotivated to do better that he wouldn't even make the time to look at the jobs I would find for him.
 His two daughters stayed with us for a month in the summer.
 We went to Disneyland--90% paid by me.
 He promised, once they left, he would get a job and do better.
 However, they left, and he wasn't keeping his promise.

 That's when it hit the fan! and I was angry!
-I was horrribly angry all the time.
+I was horribly angry ALL the time.

 How He Healed His Angry Wife:Something Simple, Something Small